-- the cost of acquiring and manufacturing preclinical and clinical trial materials and manufacturing costs related to commercial production and scale-up until a product is approved and initially available for commercial sale; - expenses incurred under agreements with contract research organizations, or CROs, as well as investigative sites and consultants that conduct our preclinical studies and clinical trials; - employee-related expenses, including salaries, benefits and stock-based compensation; - laboratory materials and supplies used to support our research activities; - outsourced product development services; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; and - < allocated expenses for facility-related costs.
+- the cost of acquiring and manufacturing preclinical and clinical trial materials and manufacturing costs related to commercial production and scale-up until a product is approved and initially available for commercial sale; - expenses incurred under agreements with contract research organizations ("CROs") as well as investigative sites and consultants that conduct our preclinical studies and clinical trials; - < personnel-related expenses, which include salaries, benefits and stock-based compensation; - laboratory materials and supplies used to support our research activities; - outsourced product development services; - expenses relating to regulatory activities, including filing fees paid to regulatory agencies; and - < allocated expenses for facility-related costs.

 Research and development activities are central to our business model.
 We expect to continue to incur significant research and development expenses as we continue to plan and conduct clinical trials, prepare regulatory filings for our product candidates, and utilize internal resources to support these efforts.
-Our research and development costs have declined as compared to previous levels as a result of directing significant funding to our commercial activities, with the approval and launch of our first product, Gvoke, and as we have concluded ongoing clinical programs and not initiated any new studies as we await FDA feedback on further development requirements.
+Our research and development costs have declined as compared to previous levels as a result of directing significant funding to our commercial activities, with the approval and launch of our first product, Gvoke, and as we have concluded ongoing clinical programs and not initiated any new studies as we finalize our discussions with the FDA on go-forward development requirements.
 We expect to continue to incur research and development expenses as we continue to advance our pipeline candidates.

-Our research and development expenses may vary significantly over time due to uncertainties relating to the timing and results of our clinical trials and interactions with the FDA as well as the timing of regulatory approvals.
+Our research and development expenses may vary significantly over time due to uncertainties relating to the timing and results of our clinical trials, feedback received from interactions with the FDA and the timing of regulatory approvals.